-Type B personalities are more on the passive side, and are usually characterized as people who are more relaxed, patient, more creative/imaginative, and tend to be less stressed than their Type A counterparts.
+Type B personalities are more on the passive side, and are usually characterized as people who are more relaxed, patient, creative, and imaginative.
 These two personality types are vastly different and seem to have a lot of room in between them.
-That is why modern psychologists have begun to discuss different personality patterns that don’t directly fit into the Type A or B personality model, and have labeled them as Type C and D personalities.
+That is why modern psychologists have begun to discuss different personality patterns that don’t directly fit into the Type A or B personality model and have labeled them as Type C and D personalities.

-Type C personalities often take on more than they can handle in work or life tasks, and continue to pursue them even when they are causing the person significant amounts of stress.
-They can worry about others and focus on the happiness of others above themselves; their need for approval may dictate their lives and create stress and anxiety for them when they do not feel they can meet the expectations of those around them.
+Those with Type C personalities often take on more responsibility than they can handle at work or in life, and suffer from the accompanying stress.
+They can worry about others and focus on the happiness of others above themselves.
+Their need for approval may dictate their lives and create anxiety for them when they do not feel they can meet the expectations of those around them.
 They are often analytical and careful, and will focus on understanding every piece of a problem before responding.
-This causes them to struggle with making decisions and getting tasks completed.
+This causes them to struggle with making decisions and completing tasks.

 Overall, this personality pattern reflects someone who is passive, similar to Type B people, but possibly more so.
-Instead of being comfortable allowing others to finish things before them and not having a lot of competitiveness or desire to see immediate success, Type C personalities will struggle with time management, feel stressed about all the things they have on their plate, but not use assertiveness skills to ask for help or make demands about things changing to improve their chance at achieving success.
+Instead of being comfortable allowing others to finish things before them and not having a lot of competitiveness or desire to see immediate success, Type C personalities will struggle with time management, feel stressed about all the things they have on their plate, but not use assertiveness to ask for help or make demands about things changing to improve their chance at achieving success.
 This creates a cycle of negativity and these mental and behavioral patterns can increase the likelihood that a person becomes ill, both mentally and physically.

-Studies are showing that people that are more apt to these kinds of personality traits may have a higher likelihood of developing serious diseases like cancer and other things.
-When your mind is stuck in a stressed and negative state, the “fight or flight” parts of your mind that are present to keep you safe begin to run excessively, and your nervous system will begin to tell you that you are always stressed, even if a situation is not warranting that level of a stress response.
+In the past, it was a common belief that ‘C-type’ personality traits are correlated with a higher likelihood of developing cancer.
+This was based on the idea that when your mind is stuck in a stressed and negative state, the “fight or flight” parts of your mind that are present to keep you safe begin to run excessively, and your nervous system will begin to tell you that you are always stressed, even if a situation is not warranting that level of a stress response.

 In addition to this, assertiveness training can help a person to develop the confidence to assert themselves, establish boundaries with those around them, and begin to prioritize their wants and needs just as much as those of others.
-All of these techniques can help, and a mental health professional is the best person to guide a Type C personality into a healthier perspective.
+All of these techniques can help, and a therapist is often best person to guide a Type C personality to better mental health.